cloverage/cloverage/README.md

 ## Testing frameworks support

 Cloverage uses `clojure.test` by default.
 If you prefer use `midje`, pass the `--runner :midje` flag.
 (In older versions of Cloverage, you had to wrap your midje tests in clojure.test's deftest.
 This is no longer necessary.)
+For using `eftest`, pass the `--runner :eftest` flag.
+Optionally you could configure a runner passing `:runner-opts` with a map in project settings.
 Other test libraries may ship with their own support for Cloverage external to this library; see their documentation for details.

 ## Usage